tfeldmann/Arduino-Blinkenlight/README.md

 // Hint: You can also modify the values directly - even on the fly - e.g.: myLed.settings.on_ms = 250;
 myLed.settings.pause_ms = 2000;

-// `true` if the Blinkenlight is currently blinking, showing a pattern, flashing or pausing bool isOn();

-// You must call this in your loop!
-// Returns the current value of the light (LOW / HIGH).
-// - You can ignore that if you want. int update();
 ```

 ## I have a status indicator controlled via CAN / I2C / SPI / ...
 What can I do?